IuliuMatei/Adventure/README.md

 This project uses every OOP principle Encapsulation, Inheritance, Abstraction and Polymorphism.
 Also, it is divided in files to make it more reader friendly.

+I remind you that this project was not made for wrong inputs, so be careful when you check it.

+Please leave a comment with your opinion. :)